tvanwate/tvanwate.github.io/publications.md

 optimal regularization of APA and NLMS algorithms in room acoustic applications**, in *Proc.
 2006 Int.
 Workshop Acoustic Echo Noise Control (IWAENC '06)*, Paris, France, Sept.
 2006.
 *Note: there is a typesetting error in the legends of Figs. 2 and 3 of the paper:*
-a. *Fig. 2: RP-NLMS should be LMR-NLMS*
+    1. *Fig. 2: RP-NLMS should be LMR-NLMS*
-b. *Fig. 3: RP-PEM-AFROW should be LMR-NLMS*
+    2. *Fig. 3: RP-PEM-AFROW should be LMR-NLMS*
 \[[Published](https://www.iwaenc.org/proceedings/2006/pdf/A43.pdf){:target="_blank"}\] \[[Archived](https://ftp.esat.kuleuven.be/pub/sista/vanwaterschoot/reports/06-117.pdf){:target="_blank"}\]

 102. Toon van Waterschoot, Geert Rombouts, and Marc Moonen,